-Jim Gush is a 32-year coaching veteran in his third season at Baylor.
+Jim Gush is a 33-year coaching veteran in his fourth season at Baylor.
 His responsibilities include coaching the linebackers as well as serving as the defensive recruiting coordinator.

-In 2012 Gush mentored three All-Big 12 honorees, first-teamers Bryce Hager (who led the league in tackles with 9.5 per game) and Eddie Lackey, as well as honorable mention nickel-back Ahmad Dixon.
+In 2012 Gush mentored three All-Big 12 honorees, first-teamers Hager (who led the league in tackles with 9.5 per game) and Lackey, as well as honorable mention nickel-back and eventual NFL draftee (Cowboys) Ahmad Dixon.

 Gush's 2011 pupils included two honorable mention All-Big 12 selections in senior Elliot Coffey (defensive MVP in the Valero Alamo Bowl win and Denver Broncos signee) and sophomore Dixon.

 He joined the Bears in January 2011 and was reunited with defensive coordinator Phil Bennett whom he had worked with previously for 12 seasons at SMU, Kansas State and Iowa State.

 Gush arrived in Waco from Stony Brook where he spent two seasons as assistant head coach for defense.
 As defensive coordinator at Stony Brook, his 2010 defense led the Big South in interceptions (17) and turnovers forced (26).
 In 2009, Stony Brook led the Big South in scoring defense, allowing a conference-low 15 touchdowns in six games.
 Senior linebacker Tyler Santucci was named 2009 Big South Defensive Player of the Year and four players earned All-Big South honors in 2009 and two in 2010.